-The Draft North Central Regional Catchment Strategy (RCS) provides an opportunity for the community and other stakeholders to provide comment on the long-term vision for natural resource management (NRM) within the North Central Catchment Management Authority (CMA) region.
+The RCS provides long-term vision for Natural Resource Management (NRM) within the North Central Catchment Management Authority region.
 The RCS sets regional priorities for the management of natural assets, sets overall direction for investment and coordination of effort by landholders, partner organisations and the wider community.
 It provides a framework that supports and encourages participation in protecting and enhancing our environment.

-The North Central CMA region has a diversity of natural environments, including the Loddon and Campaspe Rivers, Box-Ironbark forest and woodlands, iconic River Red Gum Forests and Riverine Plain grasslands.
+The North Central region has a diversity of natural environments, including the Loddon and Campaspe Rivers, Box-Ironbark forest and woodlands, iconic River Red Gum Forests and Riverine Plain grasslands.
 These habitats contain significant biodiversity, including many endangered flora and fauna species.
-The North Central CMA region also supports a diverse and productive agriculture sector consisting of irrigation to the north, cropping, grazing and mixed farming to the west and south.
+The North Central region also supports a diverse and productive agriculture sector consisting of irrigation to the north with cropping, grazing and mixed farming to the west and south.